-Athens has much to offer as a summer destination, be that a city break or a longer stay.
+Athens has much to offer as a summer destination, either as a city break or a longer stay.
 If you’re looking for a summer getaway with glorious sunshine, idyllic beaches and a vibrant city full of history then look no further than our beloved city of Athens.
-It is a place with an innumerable number of things to do, impressive attractions and a rich choice of eateries that will satisfy even the most demanding of travellers.
-Here are 5 things you should consider if planning to spend your summer in Athens:
+It is a place with an innumerable number of things to do, impressive attractions and a rich choice of eateries that will satisfy even the most demanding of travelers.
+Here are five things you should consider if planning to spend your summer in Athens.

 Vouliagmeni Beach - credits: Jekatarinka/Shutterstock.com

 The weather can be scorchingly hot during the summer months in Athens with very high temperatures.
-This is worth bearing in mind when it comes to visiting ancient sites, especially if they are at a higher altitude with little shade, as the Acropolis is.
-So try to start your day early and visit these areas in the morning, not only will you be able to beat the crowds and the heat, you can be safely nestled at a Greek taverna by noon.
-If combining archaeology, mythology and gastronomy sounds like the ideal experience for you why not join us on our Acropolis Delights Tour?
-Led by one of our deeply knowledgeable guides you will explore the ancient rock and her temples before heading off to some of Athens' best eateries and delis to discover the very best of the city's cuisine.
+This is worth bearing in mind when it comes to visiting ancient sites, especially if they are at a higher altitude with little shade, much like the Acropolis.
+Try to start your day early and visit these areas in the morning; not only will you be able to beat the crowds and the heat, but you will also be safely nestled at a Greek taverna by noon.
+If combining archaeology, mythology, and gastronomy sounds like the ideal experience for you, why not join us on our Acropolis Delights Tour?
+Led by one of our deeply knowledgeable guides you will explore the ancient rock and its temples before heading off to some of Athens' best eateries and delis to discover the very best of the city's cuisine.

-After a morning of sightseeing you may be longing to cool off and what better way than by heading to the Athens Riviera where there are a plethora of beaches for you to choose from.
-Just take the tram from Syntagma Square headed for Glyfada (marked VOULA) and hit the beach in less than 45 mins.
+After a morning of sightseeing, you may be longing to cool off and what better way than by heading to the Athens Riviera where there are a plethora of beaches for you to choose from.
+Just take the tram from Syntagma Square heading to Glyfada and hit the beach in less than 45 mins.